scando1993/thingsboard.github.io/docs/reference/msa.md

 ## Transport Microservices

-ThingsBoard provides MQTT, HTTP and CoAP based APIs that are available for your device applications/firmware.
+Pacificsoft provides MQTT, HTTP and CoAP based APIs that are available for your device applications/firmware.
-Each of the protocol APIs are provided by a separate server component and is part of ThingsBoard "Transport Layer".
+Each of the protocol APIs are provided by a separate server component and is part of Pacificsoft "Transport Layer".
 The full list of components and corresponding documentation pages are listed below:

 * HTTP Transport microservice provides device APIs described [here](/docs/reference/http-api/);